yewstack/yew/docs/concepts/function-components/custom-hooks.md

 ## Defining custom Hooks

-Component's stateful logic can be extracted into usable function by creating custom Gooks.
+Component's stateful logic can be extracted into usable function by creating custom Hooks.

 Consider that we have a component which subscribes to an agent and displays the messages sent to it.
 ```rust